 Managing Bears with the respect they deserve

-Under the British Columbia Wildlife Act Conservation Officers can serve fines for the intentional or unintentional feeding of our bears or any wildlife.
+Under the British Columbia Wildlife Act, Conservation Officers can serve fines for the intentional or unintentional feeding of bears or other wildlife.

-Along with many other bear and animal advocates in our province of British Columbia we are calling for policy change within the Conservation Officer Service.
+SCBA and many other bear and animal advocates in British Columbia are advocating for policy change within the Conservation Officer Service:

 WE ARE CALLING FOR:

-Independent oversight: that the COS be placed under independent oversight.
+• COS to be placed under independent oversight.

 LOBBYING FOR CHANGE IN OUR COMMUNITY

-Our bear alliance continues to lobby our local governments to adopt separate wildlife attractant bylaws and fine schedules.
-Having these bylaws in place is one of the most important components of creating a community that is a safe home for our bears and for our residents.
-While the province oversees the management of our bears and other wildlife it is our local governments that are responsible for garbage and attractant management that can become an issue for our bears.
+The Sunshine Coast Bear Alliance continues to lobby our local governments to adopt wildlife attractant bylaws including fine schedules.
+Having bylaws in place is one of the most important components in creating a safe community for bears as well as residents.
+While the province is responsible for the overall ‘management’ of bears and other wildlife, it is our local governments who are responsible for attractant management bylaws and enforcement.

 DECEMBER 15, 2021

-More progress has been made recently with the District of Sechelt updating their Solid Waste Control and Collection Bylaw on December 15, 2021 with important wildlife attractants clauses.
+More progress was made with the District of Sechelt.
+Solid Waste Control and Collection Bylaws have been updated with important wildlife attractants clauses.
 Read updated bylaw HERE

 JULY 5, 2021

-With the goal of limiting conflicts between bears and humans in our community in July 2021 the Town of Gibsons adopted a new Wildlife Bylaw No. 1294.
+With the goal of limiting conflicts between humans and bears, the Town of Gibsons has adopted a new Wildlife Bylaw No. 1294.
 Read more HERE

 Coast Reporter ‘Gibsons introduces Wildlife Attractant Bylaw’